Battery comparison test. Comparative test of imported and domestic batteries

 Electrolyte level control -

-The winner of numerous examinations of past years today is experiencing better times.
+The winner of numerous examinations of past years is now experiencing better times.
 The brand left our market, then returned again.
-Therefore, the fourth place is, of course, a success.
-Note that too high a price did not let the “medalist” on the pedestal.
+Therefore, fourth place is, of course, a success.
+Note that the “medalist” was not allowed onto the podium because the price was too high.

 Declared capacity 63 Ah